imanazmi/squidge/_posts/2024-04-17-dataexploration-sql.md

 order by TotalDeathCount desc
 ```

-f) Showing continents with the highest death count per population.
+8) Showing continents with the highest death count per population.
 ```sql
 Select continent, MAX(cast(total_deaths as int)) as TotalDeathCount From PortfolioProject..CovidDeaths